 - Lost Guest retrieval

-You can locate Guest Relation on park maps, the Walt Disney World App or ask any Cast Member.
+You can locate Guest Relation on park maps, the Walt Disney World My Disney Experience App, or ask any Cast Member.
+Remember, during social distancing that many of your most common queries can be answered by checking the My Disney Experience App.

 Theme Park Rules & Prohibited Items